YuanYuYuan/Bluemix-tutorial/facebook-weather-bot/README.md

 git clone https://github.com/YuanYouYuan/Bluemix-tutorial.git
 ```

-and then change directory to Bluemix-tutorial/facebook-weather-bot/broker,
+Then change directory to Bluemix-tutorial/facebook-weather-bot/broker.

-edit the manifest.yml, chanage the name and host to whatever you like.
+Edit the manifest.yml, chanage the name and host to whatever you like.

 Notice that the name you choosed must be unique because the server would be work on the internet,

 ```yaml